-Arrange for employee to be paid via diocesan payroll
+Arrange for the employee to be paid via diocesan payroll:

-- -Diocesan payroll serves more than 80 parishes, Canterbury Hills, Camp staff and diocesan staff (approximately 310 employees up to 365 or so in the summer) - -Request New Employee Form from the diocesan Payroll Administrator. - -Provide Payroll Administrator with employee email address in order to communicate with new employee to ensure other required information is secured (TD1, VOID cheque, etc.). - -Forward a copy of the signed contract or letter of appointment to the Payroll Administrator.
-Keep a copy in the employee's confidential personnel file held in the parish. - -Hourly employees need to submit monthly hours-worked reports to the parish.
-The parish should keep a copy of these reports in the employee's personnel file held in the parish. - -The original of this report of hours-worked must be submitted by an authorized person at the parish who will approve and then forward the information to the Payroll Administrator.
-These submissions can be made via fax or e-mail. - -Payroll changes should be faxed or e-mailed into the Payroll Administrator no later than the first week of the month. - -Employees on diocesan payroll receive funds on the 15th of the month unless that falls on a weekend or holiday, in which case pay is deposited on the Friday before. - -Pay for hourly employees is for the hours worked in the previous month; for salaried employees it is for the entire current month.
+- Diocesan payroll serves more than 80 parishes, Canterbury Hills, Camp staff and diocesan staff (approximately 310 employees up to 365 or so in the summer) - Request New Employee Form from the diocesan payroll administrator. - Provide the payroll administrator with employee email address to communicate with new employee to ensure other required information is secured (TD1, VOID cheque, etc.).

+- Send a copy of the signed contract or letter of appointment to the payroll administrator.
+Keep a copy in the employee's confidential personnel file held in the parish. - Hourly employees need to submit monthly hours-worked reports to the parish.
+The parish should keep a copy of these reports in the employee's personnel file held in the parish. - The original of this report of hours-worked must be submitted by an authorized person at the parish who will approve and then forward the information to the payroll administrator.
+These submissions can be made via fax or e-mail. - Payroll changes should be faxed or e-mailed into the payroll administrator no later than the first week of the month. - Employees on diocesan payroll receive funds on the 15th of the month unless that falls on a weekend or holiday, in which case pay is deposited on the Friday before. - Pay for hourly employees is for the hours worked in the previous month; for salaried employees it is for the entire current month.